OriginProtocol/ousd-analytics/README.md

     # Start by visiting http://localhost:8000/reload to download blockchain data
     # Otherwise, the root dashboard view will crash if there is no data

+## To deploy

+    # First make sure you can connect to the DB in question (e.g. cloud_sql_proxy)
+    python manage.py migrate
+    python manage.py collectstatic
+    gcloud app deploy

 ## Future

 Data ingest: